BDX-town/Mangane/docs/architecture/TEST_AND_CI_BASELINE.md

 - Production webpack owns actual service-worker integration and bundle evidence.
 - The dependency workflow owns lockfile, license, action-pin and current-advisory evidence.

-The current full Jest run passes 151 suites and 718 tests, and the Node-native governance runner passes 163 adversarial and authority tests.
-Coverage is 36.87% statements, 27.71% branches, 26.39% functions, and 38.17% lines.
+The Phase 1 baseline expects 156 Jest suites and 738 tests, and the Node-native governance runner passes 170 adversarial and authority tests.
+The verified Phase 1 coverage result is 37.10% statements, 28.50% branches, 26.61% functions, and 38.43% lines.
 The committed Jest thresholds round each metric down to a hard non-regression floor; increasing coverage does not require baseline churn.

 The browser smoke is intentionally named as jsdom evidence rather than a claim of cross-engine coverage.
 Real Chromium/WebKit/Firefox automation remains the first browser-harness expansion described in [`BROWSER_WORKER_HARNESS_PLAN.md`](./BROWSER_WORKER_HARNESS_PLAN.md).